Bluffton DUI Lawyer

 Being convicted of driving under the influence can lead to you losing your driver’s license, being on the hook for thousands in fines, and spending months or even years in jail.
 When you face charges for driving under the influence (DUI) or driving with unlawful alcohol content (DUAC), you need qualified and experienced legal representation.

-Our Bluffton DUI defense lawyers at Horton & Goodman, LLC are prepared to do everything possible to defend your rights and protect you from the worst consequences of these serious charges.
+Our Bluffton DUI lawyers at Horton & Goodman, LLC are prepared to do everything possible to defend your rights and protect you from the worst consequences of these serious charges.
 We are extremely familiar with how the state of South Carolina adjudicates DUI cases and can leverage our knowledge to benefit you.
+Proudly serving Bluffton, Hilton Head, & surrounding areas.

 Getting pulled over is never a pleasant experience, but it can be especially stressful if an officer believes that you have been driving under the influence.
 It is important that you comply with law enforcement requests and avoid any behavior that could be interpreted as noncooperative or belligerent.
 Failure to act appropriately during a traffic stop can lead to additional charges and limit your defense options.